How do your services work?

 No. Placenta capsules are not an herbal supplement.
 Placenta pills are more in line with a whole food supplement.
 We do not place anything inside of the capsules other than your own dehydrated placenta powder.
 It is recommended that if a mother needs herbal supplementation it is done separately so proper dosages can be maintained and allergies to herbal remedies do not prevent you from taking your placenta capsules.

 What type of supplies are used and how are they sanitized?

-Everything is thoroughly washed with hospital grade soap and hot water and then disinfected and sanitized in bleach solution and an approved hospital grade EPA disinfectant.
+Everything is thoroughly washed with hospital grade soap and hot water and then disinfected and sanitized in a bleach solution and an approved hospital grade EPA disinfectant.
 Disinfectants, such as bleach, destroy or irreversibly inactivate all specified organisms within a certain time, usually 10+ minutes.
-I follow the same guidelines for cleanliness and sanitation that are used in food service establishments and small laboratories/hospitals.
-As an extra step of precaution and offering peace of mind to our clients, we also sterilize our tools and equipment using an autoclave.
+We follow the same guidelines for cleanliness and sanitation that are used in food service establishments and small laboratories/hospitals.
+As an extra step of precaution we also sterilize our tools and equipment using an autoclave.

 What type of training and certifications do you have?